-FREE Demo: Before you hire a fundraising consulting firm, start with the right software!
-Test drive OneCause to see how we can assist your fundraising strategy today!
+FREE Consultation: Before you get started, make sure you have the right software!
+Request a consultation with OneCause to see how we can assist your fundraising strategy today!

 If your nonprofit is like most modern charitable organizations, you’ve probably started thinking about taking advantage of a dedicated Giving Day in the upcoming year.
 Giving Days are a rising way to engage new donors, give your charity a jolt of excitement, and increase donations.